GoVanguard/compliance-hipaa-softwaredev/Software_Developers_Guide_to_HIPAA_Compliance.md

-# The Software Developers Guide to HIPAA Compliance
+# Software Developers Guide to HIPAA Compliance

 ## Introduction
 HIPAA, the [Health Insurance Portability and Accountability Act](http://en.wikipedia.org/wiki/Health_Insurance_Portability_and_Accountability_Act), was passed in 1996, and among other things, outlines the requirements for the management of, storage and transmission of protected health information (PHI) in both physical and digital form.
 Moreover, while the original legislation pre-dates the rise of the commercial Internet (and the iPhone by a decade), its rules govern the use of this special type of personal data by applications on the web and mobile devices.